Gabriel-Whatley/GUI-Development-21416-Gabriel-Whatley-Assignment-2/README.md

-# Gabriel Whatley GIU Development Assignment 2
+# Gabriel Whatley GIU Development Assignment A2

-I usaed moqups to design the journey lines in this assignment.
+I used moqups to design the journey lines in this assignment.

 Setup
 Dispensing